 I used to STRUGGLE to maintain a self-care routine.
 Then I gave these tips a try and it improved my discipline and consistency big time.

-Below is what I did to finally put together a self-care routine of healthy habits that I’m actually sticking too and getting good results with.
+This is what I did to finally put together a self-care routine of healthy habits I’m actually sticking to and getting good results with.

 Put these tips to work for you and seriously work them.
-These steps actually work to improve self-discipline and create a routine.
+These steps do work.

-And this is coming from a woman that used to struggle to have the self-discipline to improve her self-discipline.
+And this is coming from a woman that used to STRUGGLE to simply have the self-discipline to improve her self-discipline.